sohonetlabs/nameko-eventlog-dispatcher/README.rst

 Capturing log data when entrypoints are fired
 `````````````````````````````````````````````

-Enable auto capture event logs in your nameko configuration file:
+Enable auto capture event logs in your Nameko_ configuration file:

 .. code-block:: yaml